Quick start

 • total CPU execution time is the actual CPU time required to execute the parallel function.

-This duration is larger than the value returned by %timeit.
-That is because it sums the execution times for all the cores that processed our function.
-It also include the additional processing required to run Parfun (e.g. for partitioning the input and combining the results).
+This duration is larger than the value returned by %timeit because it sums the execution times for all the cores that processed the function.
+It also includes the additional processing required to run Parfun (e.g. for partitioning the input and combining the results).

 • compute time is how much CPU time was spent doing the actual computation.

 This value should roughly match the duration of the original sequential function if measured with %timeit.
-The min, max and avg values tell us that there is some discrepancy in the partitioned execution of our function, most probably caused by the possibly uneven workload in the partitioned dataset.
+The min, max, and avg values aggregate timing information across the partitioned parallel function calls.

 These overheads limit the performance gains achievable through parallelization.

-• maximum speedup (theoretical) estimates how much faster the function would run on a parallel machine with an infinite number of cores.
+• maximum speedup (theoretical) estimates how much faster the function would run on a parallel machine with an unlimited number of cores.

 This value is calculated based on the input data size, function behavior, and the measured parallel overheads.

-• total partition count and current estimated partition size describes how Parfun is splitting the input data.
+• total partition count and current estimated partition size describe how Parfun is splitting the input data.

 The library uses heuristics to estimate the optimal partition size.
 The library tries to find a partition size that provides significant parallel speedup without causing too much parallel overhead.
 Read more about how the optimal partition size is estimated.